DollarBreak is reader-supported, when you sign up through links on this post, we may receive compensation. Disclosure.

 Use visuals

 Listings with photos and videos consistently get more views and attract more interested buyers than those with only product descriptions.
-More interest in your listing means you can ask a higher price for your appliances.
+More interest in your listing means you can ask for a higher price for your appliances.

 Share your own experience